nuts-foundation/nuts-node/docs/pages/running-a-node.rst

 2. Configure TLS using `network.certFile`, `network.certKeyFile` and `network.trustStoreFile`.
 3. Configure the public address of your node using `network.publicAddr`.

-See nuts-node-config_ for a detailed explanation on how to exactly configure the Nuts node.
+See :ref:`configuration <nuts-node-config>` for a detailed explanation on how to exactly configure the Nuts node.

 .. note::